Basic Operations

 • The “Reset View” button will recenter the image in x, y, and z and zoom out.

-• In the Horta Control Center, the “Go to…” button allows you to enter an x, y or x, y, z location, and the view will move to center itself at that point.
+• In the Horta Control Center, the “Go to location…” button allows you to enter an x, y or x, y, z location, and the view will move to center itself at that point.
 If you don’t enter z, the plane doesn’t change.
 Commas are optional.
 Square brackets around the coordinates are ignored.

 Adjusting colors in Horta 2D